Educational Facilities and Resources

 Philadelphia Campus

-The OJ Snyder Memorial Library is located on the first and second floors of Evans Hall.
-It houses computers to support use of the PCOM Digital Library, print collections, a reading room, group study rooms, database center, and study space.
+The OJ Snyder Memorial Library is located on the first and second floors of Hassman Academic Center.
+It houses computers to support use of the PCOM Digital Library, print collections, a reading room, group study rooms, printers for color printing and scanning, and study space.

 Collections

 The print collections are comprised of textbooks, reference, leisure reading, and other items that circulate.
-Circulation desks also have electronic items.
+Circulation desks also have equipment (chargers, headphones, laptops, etc) available for borrowing.

 OneSearch+ is a powerful discovery tool to the PCOM Digital Library; it simultaneously searches multiple databases (many of which contain videos, images and clinical simulations), books, full-text e-journal collections, and more.
-Many online resources contain mobile applications downloadable to smartphones for the “on the go” PCOM community.
+Many online resources contain mobile applications downloadable to smartphones.
 Embedded within PCOM’s licensed collections are links to full-text resources and the interlibrary-loan gateway.

 The Digital Commons@PCOM is an institutional repository that provides open access to faculty and student research, dissertations, theses and papers, and College historical collections.